GSS-Cogs/work-env/scripts/README.md

 The one liners are all variations of download>run>delete, which while not exactly subtle its viable and good enough for now.

-_Note: for the work-env appraoch I'll be adding a convenience ci when there's enough tricks in this bag to warrant it, but its dependant on bordome and free time at the moment._
+_Note: for the work-env approach I'll be adding a convenience ci when there's enough tricks in this bag to warrant it, but its dependant on bordome and free time at the moment._

 ### Check Dependencies